-Four flow scenarios and one non-flow scenario were evaluated for the aMatigulu/iNyoni Estuary (see table below).
+Four flow scenarios and one non-flow scenario were evaluated for the aMatigulu/iNyoni Estuary - see Table 10.11).
+Impacts on EHI and ECs are shown in Table 10.12.

-Table 10-11: aMatigulu/iNyoni Estuary: Summary of flow scenarios
+Table 10.11 aMatigulu/iNyoni Estuary: Summary of flow scenarios